The Sound of Music: 2015 and 2025 North American tours

 A North American tour began in September 2025.
-The production is directed by Jack O'Brien, with choreography by Danny Mefford.
+The production is also directed by O'Brien with choreography by Mefford.
 The cast is led by Cayleigh Capaldi as Maria, Kevin Earley as Captain von Trapp, Christiane Noll as Mother Abbess, Nicholas Rodriguez as Max, Kate Loprest as the baroness, Ariana Ferch as Liesl and Ian Coursey as Rolf.

+Planned 2027 Broadway revival

+A revival starring Jasmine Amy Rogers as Maria is scheduled to begin previews March 23, 2027, and to open on April 15 at the Vivian Beaumont Theater, directed by Lear deBessonet.

 Other notable productions

 1960s to 2000

 The first Australian production opened at Melbourne's Princess Theatre in 1961 and ran for three years.
 The production was directed by Charles Hickman, with musical numbers staged by Ernest Parham.
 The cast included June Bronhill as Maria, Peter Graves as Captain von Trapp and Rosina Raisbeck as Mother Abbess.
-A touring company then played for years, with Vanessa Lee (Graves' wife) in the role of Maria.
+A touring company then played for years, with Vanessa Lee (Graves' wife) as Maria.

 In 1988, the Moon Troupe of Takarazuka Revue performed the musical at the Bow Hall (Takarazuka, Hyōgo).
 Harukaze Hitomi and Gou Mayuka starred.
 A 1990 New York City Opera production, directed by Oscar Hammerstein II's son, James, featured Debby Boone as Maria, Laurence Guittard as Captain von Trapp, and Werner Klemperer as Max.

 An Australian revival played in the Lyric Theatre, Sydney, New South Wales, from November 1999 to February 2000.
 Lisa McCune played Maria, John Waters was Captain von Trapp, Bert Newton was Max, Eilene Hannan was Mother Abbess and Rachel Marley was Marta.
 This production was based on the 1998 Broadway revival staging.
 The production then toured until February 2001, in Melbourne, Brisbane, Perth and Adelaide.
 Rachael Beck took over as Maria in Perth and Adelaide, and Rob Guest took over as Captain von Trapp in Perth.